-With national patterns of differences in experiences no evident, the line of inquiry turns to understanding the causes of differences as well as determining the actions to take to remedy inequity.
-It's critical to acknowledge that quantitative analysis showing differences in experience outcomes does not explain where those differences are coming from, rather it creates the basis of discussion to understand experiences and delve further to find causes.
-The answer is likely to be complex and multifaceted and to involve both how care is delivered to the patient, the patients' prior history with medical care and their wider life experiences as well as the sociopolitical context of our society.
-It is important to acknowledge that racial in equality in healthcare outcomes may stem from conscious and intentional acts based in prejudice, but it can also arise from:
+With national patterns of differences in experiences no evident, the line of inquiry turns to understanding the causes of differences and determining the actions to take to remedy inequity.
+It's critical to acknowledge that quantitative analysis showing differences in experience outcomes does not explain where those differences are coming from; instead, it creates the basis of discussion to understand experiences and delve further to find causes.
+The answer is likely to be complex and multifaceted.
+It involves how care is delivered to patients, patients' prior history with medical care, and their broader life experiences, as well as the sociopolitical context of our society.
+It is important to acknowledge that racial inequality in healthcare outcomes may stem from conscious and intentional acts based in prejudice, but it can also arise from: